Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 This guide will cover how to connect wallets with web3-react.
 It is based on the [web3-react example](https://github.com/Uniswap/examples), found in the Uniswap code examples [repository](https://github.com/Uniswap/examples).
 To run this example, check out the examples's [README](https://github.com/Uniswap/examples) and follow the setup instructions.

-In this example we will walk through setting up web3-react and connecting a wallet with Metamask, using the web3-react [MetaMask package](https://www.npmjs.com/package/@web3-react/metamask).
+In this example we will walk through setting up web3-react and connecting the most popular browser injected connector, MetaMask, using the web3-react [MetaMask package](https://www.npmjs.com/package/@web3-react/metamask).

-The input parameters to this guide are the chains and their RPC URLs, that we want our app to be able to connect to.
+The input parameters to this guide are the chains that we want our app to be able to connect to and their RPC URLs.

 The guide will **cover**:

 1. Creating a Web3ReactProvider
 2. Building an Injected Connector
-3. Connecting the application to the wallet
+3. Connecting and  disconnecting the application to the connector
-4. Disconnecting the application from the wallet

-At the end of the guide, we should be able to connect and disconnect to our wallet using MetaMask.
+At the end of the guide, we should be able to connect and disconnect the application to a MetaMask injected connector.

 For this guide, the following web3-react packages are used: